george-pov/YTSkedy/docs/api/http/platforms.md

 - `platformId` is a server-generated 32-character lowercase hex GUID.
 - `name` is required, trimmed, at most 50 characters, and globally unique across all platforms.
+- `referenceKey` is optional.
+It is returned as `null` when unset.
+Non-empty keys are trimmed, must be 1 to 15 ASCII letters, digits, or hyphen, and must contain no spaces or underscores.
+Uniqueness is case-insensitive across all platforms, so `youTube1` and `youtube1` conflict.
+Responses preserve the stored display casing.
 - `type` is `YouTube` or `WordPress`.
 It is set on create and is immutable because it determines the publish-settings schema and provider adapter.
 - YouTube `publishSettings.credentials.clientId` is the Google OAuth client id.